snordby/blog/README.md

 # Building a path
-###Documenting my progress acquiring developer skills.
+Documenting my progress acquiring developer skills.
----

 ## Brick, Meet Window
 Starting October 26th I will be sharing how and why I am taking steps towards becoming a developer.
 Fundamentally, I have no idea what I'm doing.